jochen777/jWebForm/doc/template.md

 validationResult: the validation result

-childs: childs as *ProducerInfos* if this is a complex element like date
+childs: childs as *ProducerInfos* if this is a complex field like date

 tabIndex: the tabIndex

 nameOfInput: The type-name (for example "SelectInput", "TextInput"...)

-element: The element (type)
+type: The type

-elementTypeName: fully classiefied class-name
+typeName: fully classiefied class-name

 decoration: The Decoration

 validator: The validator object

-elementNameInfoMap: a map that describes the element:
+fieldNameInfoMap: a map that describes the field:

-* "NameOfElement": true -> Holds a boolean "true" for this name.
-Allows in template engins "if elementNameInfo.XSRFProtectionType ..."
+* "NameOfField": true -> Holds a boolean "true" for this name.
+Allows in template engins "if fieldNameInfo.XSRFProtectionType ..."
 * "type" -> {text|number|password|} (optional)
 * "selected" -> List of select items, if type is select
-* "radioElements" -> List of radio-elements if type is radio
+* "radioFields" -> List of radio-Fields if type is radio

 ## Available data within the ValidationResult

-isValid: if the element is valid
+isValid: if the field is valid

 message: Message that describes the problem, if not valid